 SUNY Downstate HIV-related research

-Drs.
-David Landman and John Quale perform borough-wide surveillance studies examining the epidemiology of problematic nosocomial pathogens.
-In the Infectious Diseases Research Laboratory, molecular mechanisms contributing to bacterial multi-drug resistance are investigated, and susceptibility testing of investigational novel agents is performed.
+The emphasis of this project is to perform periodic surveillance studies involving hospitals in New York Coty to examine the epidemiology of problematic nosocomial pathogens.
+In the Infectious Diseases Research Laboratory, fingerprinting of bacterial isolates is performed and molecular mechanisms contributing to multidrug resistance are identified.
+Susceptibility testing of investigational novel agents is also performed.
 The goal is to understand the transmission of resistant strains and to identify potential new therapeutic regimens.

-SUNY-Downstate/Kings County Hospital Center STI Research Center
+SUNY Downstate Kings County Hospital Center STI Research Center

 - Prevalence of stronglyloides exposure among immunocompromised patients at the VA hospital

-- 10 year retrospective review of post-surgical complications among HIV/AIDS patients
+- 10-year retrospective review of post-surgical complications among HIV/AIDS patients

-- 5 year retrospective review of blood stream infections among patients with ESRD on HD
+- 5-year retrospective review of blood stream infections among patients with ESRD on HD

-- 10 year retrospective review of Efavirenz safety among VA hospital patients with diagnosis of PTSD
+- 10-year retrospective review of efavirenz safety among VA hospital patients with diagnosis of PTSD